reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ## What we learned this week

-* We learned that Unity takes care of most tasks related to graphics and audio for us.
-We only have to add our assets, wire things together and customise settings.
+* We added more code to our components and made a fully functioning game.
+We used variables to keep track of the player's progress and conditionals to control what happened in the game.

-* We learned the terms for the different components and assets that control graphics and audio in Unity.
+* We learned about components and assets that control graphics and audio in Unity.

 * We learned how to import assets into our Unity project.

-* We added more code to our components and made a fully functioning game.

 ## This week’s homework